-The Environment department of the Water Corporation engaged Talis to review the reporting processes around native vegetation clearing.
-Historically, when clearing occurred due to infrastructure installation or maintenance, the Corporation experienced challenges in attaining reliable and accurate data on the areas cleared.
-A key aspect of the challenge was the lack of spatial information in clearing reporting, which is necessary to ensure compliance with the conditions of clearing permits.
+The Western Australian Water Corporation engaged Talis to review existing reporting practices around the clearing of native vegetation.
+Historically, when clearance occurred due to infrastructure installation or maintenance, the Corporation experienced challenges in attaining reliable and accurate data on the areas cleared.

-Talis initially undertook a review of the current tools and processes that were in place at the Corporation around the management and utilisation of the spatial data relating to clearing and environmental impacts.
-This process led to the identification of various opportunities for improvement, and resulted in the development of a System Architecture designed to provide consistency and improve the accuracy of environmental spatial data.
+Talis initially undertook a review of the current tools and processes in place in the Department around the management and utilisation of spatial data, specifically that relating to the environmental impacts of clearing.
+This process led to the identification of various opportunities for improvement and resulted in the development of a system architecture, designed to promote consistency and improve the accuracy of environmental spatial data.

-Following this initial review phase, Talis designed a new process for reporting all clearing activities which drew upon the spatial information as the single point of truth for clearing and environmental data.
-This was supplemented and supported by various structures and systems which were established to centrally manage the data, and improved the ease and reliability of the reporting processes.
-This led to greater reporting efficiency and higher confidence in the compliance of the clearing activities.
+Following this initial review phase, Talis designed a new process for reporting all clearing activities, drawing upon the spatial information as the exclusive source for clearing and environmental data.
+Our team also established a number of additional structures and systems to centrally manage the data and improve the ease and reliability of the reporting processes.
+Our work has led to greater reporting efficiency and higher confidence in the compliance of the clearing activities.